Skip to main content | Skip to section menu | Access keys.

 Nappy Waste and other Absorbent Hygiene Products

 Bag all this material and place in your green bin.
-If you have a child still in nappies or require a larger green bin for medical reasons then please get in touch on 01259 450000.
+If you have a child still in nappies or require a larger green bin for medical reasons then please refer to our Additional Bin Capacity web page.

 Reusable nappies may be an option worth considering.
-For more information contact: The Go Real Campaign.
+For more information contact Go Real Campaign, the real nappy information service.

 P